-First, you need to roll your fondant and cover your cake with it.
+- First, you need to roll your fondant and cover your cake with it.
 Again, the choice of whether you need to put the fondant on the cake first before embossing or emboss first before covering a cake would depend on the type of embossing you are doing.
-Generally, if you are using individual pattern presses or emboss sticks, you can cover you cakes with fondant first.
+Generally, if you are using individual pattern presses or emboss sticks, you can cover your cakes with fondant first.
 However, if you are going to use an impression mat or a textured rolling pin to emboss your cake, then you will have to emboss the fondant first before you cover your cake with it.

-Once you have your fondant pieces, simply press the plunger cutters and nozzles to create heart shapes and round shapes on your fondant pieces.
+- Once you have your fondant pieces, simply press the plunger cutters and nozzles to create heart shapes and round shapes on your fondant pieces.
 For the straight lines patterns, I used a ruler and pizza cutter to mark the lines.
 The ruler was to guide the pizza cutter to imprint perfectly straight lines.

-This pattern here is done by using the back of my icing tips.
+- This pattern here is done by using the back of my icing tips.

-To do it, I used the back of my icing tips as well some round icing tips.
+- To do it, I used the back of my icing tips as well some round icing tips.
 I randomly imprinted the circles all over the fondant piece.

-And finally, this third embossed pattern in made using my heart shaped plunger cutters.
+- And finally, this third embossed pattern in made using my heart shaped plunger cutters.

-Again, since I had a set of the heart shaped cutters in varying sizes, I randomly embossed the patterns all over the fondant cut out.
+- Again, since I had a set of the heart shaped cutters in varying sizes, I randomly embossed the patterns all over the fondant cut out.

 For this fondant embossing technique, always remember to not press the patterns all the way to the bottom of the fondant.
 This can result in you totally cutting out the patterns of your fondant.
 When embossing patterns on fondant, we only want to leave the pattern impression on fondant and not totally cut the patterns out.